selfcommunity/api-docs/source/includes/authentication/_jwt.md

 The Header includes the specification of the signing algorithm and type of token.

 * alg notes the algorithm being used.
-SelfCommunity APIs use HMAC SHA256 (HS256).
+SelfCommunity APIs use HMAC SHA256 (HS256). *Required.*
-* typ refers to the token type: JWT.
+* typ refers to the token type: JWT. *Required.*

 Then, this JSON is Base64Url encoded to form the first part of the JWT.